 Warning #1: This is a long post.
-Warning #2: Unless you’re someone who wants to be traditionally published, this post may be immensely boring to you.
+Warning #2: Unless you want to be traditionally published, this post may be immensely boring to you.
 You’ve been warned.

-Okay, first off, why did I write this post?
-Because I wanted to do something to help aspiring authors who may land upon my website.
-I was an aspiring author not that long ago, and I so ached to be on the other side.
-I longed to experience getting an agent and a book deal with a major publisher and meeting with my editor and visiting the publishing house to meet all the people working on my book… I was filled with desire for something that seemed so out of reach.
-So I wanted to write down my answers to some very frequently asked questions I receive via email, social media, at events, readings, etc. from folks who are feeling those things.
+Okay, why did I write this post?
+Because I wanted to do something to help aspiring authors who may land on my website.
+I was an aspiring author not that long ago, and I sooo ached to be on the other side.
+I’d written a number of manuscripts, and longed to experience the next phase: getting an agent and a book deal with a major publisher and meeting with my editor and visiting the publishing house… I was filled with desire for something that seemed so out of reach.
+So I wanted to write down my answers to some very frequently asked questions I receive via email, social media, at events, readings, etc. from folks who are feeling exactly what I felt.

 So here goes…starting with the more general questions I get, and then proceeding to the more specific questions I’ve received.